Building with the released vintage toys could be done with LeoCAD.

 4. Adjusting part categories

 Within the ‘part categories’, many LDraw official catergories exist already.
 And when selecting ‘All parts’, you get all available parts.
 But that’s not handy for building with Mobaco or other vintage toys.
-So let’s change these categories.
+So let’s change these categories (filter).

 Again within the LeoCAD ‘Preferences’ window, there is a tab: ‘Categories’, open this window: